 Note that this applies only to Roth IRA contributions, or principal.
 Taxes and early withdrawal penalties will generally be assessed against Roth IRA earnings that are withdrawn before age 59½.
 One exception: Tax- and penalty-free withdrawals of up to $10,000 can be made from Roth IRAs at any age to buy a first home.

 Factors to Consider: 529 Plans vs. Roth IRAs for College Savings

-So which type of savings vehicle — a Section 529 plan or a Roth IRA — is a better option for saving money to help pay for college?
+So which type of savings vehicle — a Title 529 plan or a Roth IRA — is a better option for saving money to help pay for college?
 The answer depends on several different factors.

 For example, how certain are you that your child will attend college?
 Funds in a 529 plan must be used to pay for qualified college education expenses.
 Therefore, if you’re not fairly certain your child will attend college, you might be better off using a Roth IRA to save for college.